 - Mindful eating helps reduce stress and anxiety while making you more aware of your emotions and feelings.

 - Mindful eating is a type of meditation.
-Therefore, practising mindful eating every day can help improve your focus and concentration.
+Therefore, practicing mindful eating every day can help improve your focus and concentration.

 - It helps deal with chronic eating disorders, such as anorexia and bulimia.
 Anorexia is an eating disorder in which people tend to refuse food, and bulimia is a disorder in which people eat food excessively and then vomit it out.